Rikoru/passgen/README.md

 ### It lets you make secure passwords!

 #### To-do:
-0. Fix the "Press Enter / Return key" no wait bug
+1. Fix the "Press Enter / Return key" no wait bug
-1. Create makefiles (using cmake)
+2. Create makefile
-2. Add executable for Windows
+3. Add executable for Windows

 ### Installation (This will be improved at some point)
 1. Clone repository